 Prior to the purchase of real estate, it is our recommendation that the following matters be investigated thoroughly:

 Do any third party rights to the property exist?

-In order to ensure that these and other relevant issues are properly looked into, it is usually recommended to carry out a due diligence investigation of the property in question prior to entering into a commercial purchase agreement.
+In order to ensure that these and other relevant issues are properly looked into, we recommended that a due diligence investigation of the property in question be carried out prior to entering into a commercial purchase agreement.

 How to secure your Right of Title

-The Danish Land Register is a register of all real estate in Denmark.
-In addition to registering ownership to real estate, the rights of third parties to real estate are also registered here.
-While the purchaser must respect any third parties’ registered rights, he is generally not obligated to respect rights that have not been duly registered and of which he is not aware.
+The Danish Land Register is a digital register of all real estate in Denmark.
+In addition to registering ownership of real estate, the rights of third parties to real estate are also registered here.
+While the purchaser must respect any third parties’ registered rights, the purchaser is generally not obligated to respect rights that have not been duly registered and of which he is not aware.

 Accordingly, the Danish Land Register should always be consulted before purchasing real estate, whether or not an actual due diligence is carried out.
 However, it is important to be aware that certain rights do not need to be registered, including the usual rights of use.

-Mortgaging of up to 80% of the real estate’s value may generally be achieved from a mortgage credit institution for private houses and up to 70% for commercial real estate.
-However, there is no limit to how much mortgage can be registered.
-Hence, a mortgage can be registered for more than the actual value of the real estate.
+Mortgaging of up to 80% of the real estate’s value may generally be achieved from a mortgage credit institution for private houses and of up to 70% for commercial real estate.
+However, there is no limit as to how much mortgage may be registered.
+Hence, a mortgage may be registered for more than the actual value of the real estate.